dmmagdal/WikipediaEnSearch/README.md

 Description: Provides a text based search for Wikipedia (English only)

+### Before Proceeding

+ - This project was intended to be possible to replicate and run on a consumer level PC
+     - Minimum Hardware Requirements:
+         - 500GB hard drive (SSD preferred)
+         - 8 GB RAM minimum (16+ GB preferred)
+         - Nvidia GPU is preferred for creating vector embeddings
+             - There is some support for Apple Silicon with MPS too
+         - 4 core CPU (8+ cores preferred)
+ - That being said, this project is very demanding in regards to the resources it uses.
+     - Storage
+         - Expect to use around 30GB of storage for downloading the compressed dataset from Wikipedia (see WikipediaEnDownload submodule).
+         - Add 128GB to that storage overhead for the extracted/decompressed dataset (also see WikipediaEnDownload submodule).
+         - And add another 10GB of storage for the necessary environment libraries/packages.
+     - Compute (CPU, GPU, RAM)
+         - If you just want to use the search functions, I have linked where you can download the necssary data below.
+         - Running the preprocessing necessary for the program to work is incredibly taxing depending on your hardware.
+             - Generally more is better.
+More CPU cores, more GPU VRAM, more RAM, etc.
+             - I ran a lot of the preprocessing for the sake of speed/time on my own server.
+The server has more room for expansion of its resources but it was not during this project.
+The server's hardware config at the time of writing this:
+                 - 2x Intel Xeon with total of 56 cores
+                 - 68 GB RAM
+                 - 3x Nvidia P100 GPU cards at 16GB VRAM each
+                 - 1 TB HDD storage
+             - I leveraged multiprocessing with all available cores for the preprocessing work in this repo's `preprocess.py`.

 ### Setup

  - Use either the dockerfile or a virtual environment to setup the necessary environment to run the files.